wpilibsuite/frc-docs/source/docs/software/getting-started/driver-station-best-practices.rst

 Want to ensure the driver station isn't a stopper for your team at the FIRST Robotics Competition (FRC) field?
 Building and configuring a solid driver station laptop is an easy project for the time between stop build day and your competition.
 Read on to find lessons learned by many teams over thousands of matches.

-Prior to departing for the competition
+Prior To Departing For The Competition
 --------------------------------------

 1. Dedicate a laptop to be used solely as a driver station.
 Many teams do.
 A dedicated machine allows you manage the configuration for one goal – being ready to compete at the field.
 Dedicated means no other software except the FRC-provided Driver Station software and associated Dashboard installed or running.